mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ```

 ## Trigger update by a variable change
-As I will be managing the content of the static website via another repository.
+As I will be managing the content of the static website via another repository [terrahome-azure](https://github.com/mpflynnx/terrahome-azure).
 I do not want Terraform to make a change to this content.
 As Terraform is used to set the initial index.html and error.html files.
 I do not want any updates provisioned by the state website content repository to be changed by this repository.
 I would like the 'terraform plan' command to only plan to update the index.html and error.html file when a variable changes.

 I will create a new variable called 'content_version' this variable will store only positive integers greater than zero.